wp-plugins/soundy-audio-playlist/readme.txt

 * **Soundy Audio Playlist** appears.
 * Click on "Install Now".
 * Click on "Activate Plugin".
-* To let a page or post play a soundtrack:
+* Go to Settings > Soundy Audio Playlist.
+* If you rapidly need a test playlist to experiment the plugin, click on the Test button and then on the Save Changes button.

 1. Go into the *Edit Page* or *Edit Post* tool of any page in the Admin area.
-1. Set the option *Enable Soundy* to *Yes* in the Soundy Audio Playlist meta box and update the page.
+1. Set the option *Enable Soundy Playlist* to *Yes* in the Soundy Audio Playlist meta box and update the page.
 1. The page will then play the default playlist when displayed.
 1. To have he playlist displayed in the content, insert the [sdy_pl playlist] short code anywhere in the content of this page.

 * To set up plugin defaults, go to Settings > **Soundy Audio Playlist** in the admin area and fill out the input fields.
-* For help, here is a [tutorial](http://www.webartisan.ch/en/products/sdy_pl/#wa_tutorial).
+* For help, here is a [tutorial](http://webartisan.ch/en/products/soundy-audio-playlist/free-wordpress-plugin/#wa_tutorial).
 * Happy Soundy Music !

 = Updates =